top of page

 Christmas is a particularly big one.
 It's not like Halloween, wherein Satan himself brings the world to our doorstep so we can preach to them, but Christmas is certainly a big time wherein we can not only preach our faith, but have ample opportunity to live it out.

 See, winter is a tough time on our kind.
-We're not like bears, wherein we can hibernate so the season passes us by like the night.
+We're not like bears, able to hibernate so the season passes us by like the night.
 Nor are we penguins, living our whole lives in snow, so that winter makes little difference to us.
 Winter is rough, bringing with it many extra expenses, particularly to heat our homes.
 If we even have them.
-Devastating as it is, many people still live on the streets, which is far from ideal when frost coats the ground.
+Tragic as it is, many people still live on the streets, which is far from ideal when frost coats the ground.
 Christmas provides ample opportunity for us to preach our faith, and live it out.

 Conclusion